 Prayers were answered in 1955 when devoted worshipper at the Parish Church, Miss Burt decided to close the private school, which in 86 years had served approximately 3,000 children, and freely donated the wood and asbestos hut to the Church Authorities to be used as a Church Hall.

-Her kind offer was gratefully accepted by the Church and was almost immediately followed by an offer from the Oecumenical Work Camp of that year to dismantle the hut on it’s site in St Mary’s Road, transport it from one end of Tonbridge to the other and then re-build it on a site in the middle of the new Council estate at Cage Green.
+Her kind offer was gratefully accepted by the Church and was almost immediately followed by an offer from the Ecumenical Work Camp of that year to dismantle the hut on it’s site in St Mary’s Road, transport it from one end of Tonbridge to the other and then re-build it on a site in the middle of the new estate at Cage Green.

 In the summer of 1956, a group of 25 enthusiastic students, descended on the area to prepare foundations.
 The party led by Wolf Muller, a young German curate from the Parish Church, was made up of representatives from 14 countries – Germany, Ethiopia, America, Greece, Great Britain, Holland, France, Switzerland, Finland, Italy, Portugal and Australia.

 Preparations were made to satisfy the needs of the workers, with Parishioners opening up their homes to welcome the visitors and provide a generous hospitality.
 Pots and pans, cutlery and other provisions were provided to help aide the young team on their stay.
 The young people of the Parish also joined in and prepared the way by cleaning the hall.